-The last two decades of cosmological observations and discoveries have led to the establishment of a concordance cosmological model.
-We have found that the Universe expansion is accelerating, which points to the presence of a positive value of the cosmological constant in Einstein’s equations.
-We also discovered that most of the matter in the Universe is not made of the particles we know on Earth, but of some sort of ‘dark matter’, yet to be identified.
-Finally, the galaxies and clusters of galaxies we see today are thought to be the end result of the gravitational instability of some initial perturbations of quantum mechanical origin.
+The last three decades of cosmological observations and discoveries led to the establishment of a concordance cosmological model.
+The most revolutionary discovery (1998) was that the Universe expansion is accelerating, requiring the inclusion of the so-called cosmological constant in Einstein’s equations.
+According to such successful “standard” model, most of the matter in the Universe is not made of the particles we know on Earth, but of some sort of ‘dark matter’, yet to be identified.
+In this scenario, the galaxies and the large-scale structures they form today (see figure) are thought to originate from the gravitational growth of some initial perturbations of quantum mechanical origin.

 > What is the origin of the accelerated expansion of the Universe?
 Is it a simple cosmological constant or a more complicated form of Dark Energy or is it signaling a failure of the theory of gravity on the largest scales?

 > What is the particle nature of dark matter?
-How strong can it interact with the visible sector?
+How strong can it interact with our more familiar matter?

 > How can we test the nature of the initial condition of our Universe?
 Was there an inflationary phase which seeded the structure we see today?